httpete-ire/typer/README.md

 ### highlight-background (optional)

-background color of highlight transtion, if set this will replace the backspace transition
+background color of highlight transition, if set this will replace the backspace transition

 ```
 highlight-background="#2980b9"